 Components of PDPs

-A PDP page is made up of one or multiple web parts.
-Some of the PDP default pages include web parts specifically designed for that page.
+A PDP is made up of one or multiple Web parts.
+Some PDP default pages include Web parts specifically designed for that page.

-It is possible to combine multiple web parts from various categories to make a more complex PDP page.
-Web parts can be from both Project Server and SharePoint Server.
+It is possible to combine multiple Web Parts from various categories to make a more complex PDP page.
+Web Parts can be from both Project Server and SharePoint Server.

-This is a list of all the web part categories for reference:
+This is a list of all the Web Part categories for reference:

 Lists and Libraries